astropy/astropy/docs/coordinates/skycoord.rst

 Next notice that all the built-in frame names ``icrs``, ``galactic``, ``fk5`` ``fk4``, and ``fk4noeterms`` are there.
-Through the magic of Python properties, accessing these attributes calls the object `~astropy.coordinate.Skycoord.transform_to` method appropriately and returns a new |SkyCoord| object in the requested frame::
+Through the magic of Python properties, accessing these attributes calls the object `~astropy.coordinate.SkyCoord.transform_to` method appropriately and returns a new |SkyCoord| object in the requested frame::

   >>> sc_gal = sc.galactic